justinmahar/gumroad-api-tester/README.md

 When retrieving products, buy buttons are shown so that you can test product purchases right from within this testing tool.

+Try the `GET: /user` endpoint for a quick test of your access token.

 **[Get started here.](https://justinmahar.github.io/gumroad-api-tester-webapp/)**

 ## Contributing